VoxForge/voxforge.github.io/en/Listen.md

 redirect_from: /home/listen
 ---
 The Audio listing below below comes from the [VoxForge repository website](http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Audio/Original/)<br>
-(use your browser's refresh button, or switch to another page and back, to return to root folder)<br>
+(to return to root folder: click your browser's refresh button, or switch to another page and come back)<br>

 <html>
   <head>